Former LDWF secretary pleads guilty to bribery charges; faces jail time, fines

 Trending News

 Montoucet is due in court for sentencing on June 30.
-He faces up to $1 million in fines, as well as jail time.
+He faces up to $250,000 in fines and up to five years in jail.

 More News